mongodb/terraform-provider-mongodbatlas/RELEASING.md

 - Create a new doc in /website/docs/guides/X.Y.0-upgrade-guide.html.
 This will contain a summary of the most significant features and breaking changes.
 Additional information that can be helpful to users can be defined here.

 ### Release the provider
 - Follow the same steps in the pre-release but provide the final release tag (example `v1.9.0`).
-This will trigger the release action that will release the provider to the GitHub Release page.
 Harshicorp has a process in place that will retrieve the latest release from the GitHub repository and add the binaries to the Hashicorp Terraform Registry.
 - **CDKTF Update - Only for major release, i.e. the left most version digit increment (see this [comment](https://github.com/cdktf/cdktf-repository-manager/pull/202#issuecomment-1602562201))**: Once the provider has been released, we need to update the provider version in our CDKTF.
 Raise a PR against [cdktf/cdktf-repository-manager](https://github.com/cdktf/cdktf-repository-manager).
   - Example PR: [#183](https://github.com/cdktf/cdktf-repository-manager/pull/183)